Background & Scope

 Boarding & Seat Assignments

-- Student riders must board the bus one at a time, remaining 6 feet apart at all times.
+- Student riders must board the bus one at a time with as much distancing as possible.

 - Windows should be down (open), weather permitting, to allow for air circulation.